coyove/nj/README.md

 // now a == 3

 /*
- * other things worth mentioning
+ * Other things worth mentioning
  */

 // null type is written as 'nil', not 'null'